RikVN/DRS_parsing/README.md

 -m    : Max number of clauses for a DRS to still take them into account - default 0 means no limit -p    : Number of parallel threads to use (default 1) -s    : What kind of smart initial mapping we use:
 	    -no   No smart mappings
-	    -conc  Smart mapping based on matching concepts (their match is likely to be in the optimal mapping) -role  Smart mapping based on matching role clauses -all   Doing both the smart concept and smart role mapping -prin : Print more specific output, such as individual (average) F-scores for the smart initial mappings, and the matching and non-matching clauses
+	    -conc Smart mapping based on matching concepts (their match is likely to be in the optimal mapping) -prin : Print more specific output, such as individual (average) F-scores for the smart initial mappings, and the matching and non-matching clauses
 -sig  : Number of significant digits to output (default 4) -b    : Use this for baseline experiments, comparing a single DRS to a list of DRSs.
 Produced DRS file should contain a single DRS.
--ms   : Instead of averaging the score, output a score for each DRS -pr   : Also output precison and recall
+-ms   : Instead of averaging the score, output a score for each DRS -msf  : Output individual F-scores per DRS-pair to a file, making it easier to do statistics -pr   : Also output precison and recall
 -pa   : Partial matching of clauses instead of full matching -- experimental setting!
         Means that the clauses x1 work "n.01" x2 and x1 run "n.01" x2 are able to match for 0.75, for example
--st   : Printing statistics regarding number of variables and clauses, don't do matching -ic   : Include REF clauses when matching (otherwise they are ignored because they inflate the matching) -v    : Verbose output
+-ic   : Include REF clauses when matching (otherwise they are ignored because they inflate the matching) -v    : Verbose output
 -vv   : Very verbose output